jhudsl/OTTR_Template/getting_started.md

 Note that `build-all` and `docker-build-test` are not something we recommend requiring for status checks because `docker-build-test` is only run if there are changes to the Dockerfile and `build-all` is only run upon the acceptance and merging of a pull request.

-However for simplicity purposes there are two sections this Github action that you keep off if you won't be making changes to the Docker image or you won't be wanting it to sync to Google Slides.
+However for simplicity purposes there are two sections this Github action that can you keep off if you won't be making changes to the Docker image or you won't be wanting it to sync to Google Slides automatically.

 #### For a course that will need changes to Docker image